xubeisi/stjudecab.github.io/_pages/covidexpress.md

 ##### **Why I encountered "Unexpected HTTP error" or "Failure loading source"?**
 {:.no_toc}
 This usually happens when an user tried to plot his customized sample group annotation but didn't add samples to that group.
-We are still trying to find solution on that.
+We are still trying to find a better solution to avoid that.
 As tempory solution, you could either [clean your browser cache](https://support.google.com/accounts/answer/32050?co=GENIE.Platform%3DDesktop&hl=en){:target="_blank"} or [open a browser using in private/incognito mode](https://support.google.com/chrome/answer/95464?co=GENIE.Platform%3DAndroid&hl=en){:target="_blank"}